crypticCaroline/ms1-plantfactory/README.md

 * To see examples of previous work carried out.
 * To be able to chat with someone online.
 * To be able to buy plants online.
-* How it works - from start to finish
+* How it works - from start to finish.

 #### As a developer / business I expect